Saumitra07/ITIS6177_finalProject/README.md

-How to run the application
+How to run the application locally

     1) Clone the repository https://github.com/Saumitra07/ITIS6177_finalProject.git